Get a quote

 In 1983, Cozzoli Machine Company purchased MRM-Elgin from Nordson Corporation, who had acquired Doboy.
-MRM/Elgin Corp. became a wholly-owned subsidiary of Cozzoli Machine Company and was relocated to Menomonie, Wisconsin.
+MRM/Elgin Corp. became a wholly-owned subsidiary of Cozzoli Machine Company.
 MRM/Elgin complements the Cozzoli line of equipment and has expanded the company's business into the food, cosmetic and petroleum industries.
 Today, Cozzoli Machine Company MRM/Elgin currently supplies and services a full product line of precision custom packaging machinery and systems for cleaning, sterilizing, filling and closing applications.
 It's products are sold to the pharmaceutical, cosmetic, biotech, food, chemical and beverage industries.

 In 2010, Joan Cozzoli Rooney took over operations as President of Cozzoli Machine Company.
 Joan worked at CMC for many years starting at an early age.
 She worked closely with her father, Joseph and her brother, Frank through different areas of the company to learn the business.
 With her backgrounds in business administration, management and sales and marketing combined with her thorough knowledge of the product line, Joan is well equipped to lead the team at Cozzoli Machine Company MRM/Elgin.